Nabil-Arrouss/Software-Tech-Class/README.md

 - Integrate user authentication and authorization functionalities.

 #### Step 3: Front-end Development
-- Set up the design of the application using Angular with help of:
+- **Set up the design of the application using Angular with help of:**
-       * Bootstrap and ng-bootstrap
+    - Bootstrap and ng-bootstrap.
-       * CSS
+    - CSS
-       * Google FONTS (Lobster, Mulish)
+    - Google FONTS (Lobster, Mulish)
-       * Remixicon (open-source icon library)
+    - Remixicon (open-source icon library)

 #### Step 4: Testing
 - Testing the CRUD operation APIs using POSTMAN.